-Our birth was nothing like I expected it to be – but it was the most challenging and rewarding experience of my life – so I wanted to document it here and share it with you today, while it’s still fresh in my mind.
+Our birth story was nothing like I expected it to be – but it was the most challenging and rewarding experience of my life – so I wanted to document it here and share our birth story with you today, while it’s still fresh in my mind.

 Our journey began with infertility, but thankfully, after a year of medication and treatment, we found out that we were expecting and due in the spring of 2017.
 The next thing we knew, after what felt like both a minute and a lifetime had passed, spring had arrived and we were approaching labor.

 We had a high risk pregnancy due to several diagnoses – including intrauterine growth restriction (IUGR) – that had me on bed rest, in addition to daily appointments and check-ins during our last trimester.
-We knew this would affect our labor, but had no idea how March 22-23 would unfold.
+We knew this would affect our birth story, but had no idea how our labor on March 22-23 would unfold.